Looking for a new cake to be the centerpiece of your December 25 dessert table? This Christmas Yule log is the perfect food decoration.

-Bûche de Noël is traditionally made in France for Christmas.
-When I managed a French artisan bakery it was Christophe's specialty and he used to make three flavors, chocolate, coffee and a white chocolate and raspberry.
-Hotels and restaurants loved to order them for a centerpiece.
-I have to be honest and admit I had never made one until now but I used to watch Christophe making them.
+Bûche de Noël (a Christmas Yule log) is a dessert traditionally made in France for Christmas.
+When I managed a French artisan bakery, it was Christophe's specialty cake recipe and he used to make three flavors: chocolate, coffee, and a white chocolate and raspberry.
+Hotels and restaurants loved to order them for a centerpiece amidst their decorations.

 The first thing to make is the crème au beurre or buttercream.